Ferritin is nothing. Hemosiderin is everything!

 Have I got your attention?
 I sure hope that you are well rested for this one!
 This iron toxicity post is, however, a game changer!

-I am done with the incessant nonsense about ferritin this, and ferritin that especially from folks who try to tell me that their thyroid Rx meds simply won’t work unless their ferritin is ~100 ng/mL.
-It is frightening when there are endocrinologists who believe in this.
+I frequently hear from folks who try to tell me that their thyroid Rx meds simply won’t work unless their ferritin is ~100 ng/mL.
+It is frightening to think there are endocrinologists who believe in this.